 Article

-The SARS-CoV-2 Wuhan wild-type strain and variants differently affect the viability and susceptibility to infection of various brain cells (pericytes, astrocytes, endothelial cells, and microglia)
+The Wuhan wild-type strain and five variants of SARS-CoV-2 differently affect the viability of various brain cells (pericytes, astrocytes, endothelial cells, and microglia) and the integrity of the blood-brain barrier

-A significant number of individuals with COVID-19 or the postacute phase of COVID-19 exhibit symptoms of central nervous system (CNS) disordersThe rise in the number of patients with neurological sequelae underscores the importance of identifying the mechanisms of the CNS infection and CNS regions implicated in the pathogenesis of neuroCOVID.
-The authors from the United Kingdom conducted this study to investigate whether a wild-type form of SARS-CoV-2 (Wuhan strain) and five variants of concern/interest, the Alpha, Beta, Delta, Eta, and Omicron differently affect cells of the CNS and modulate CNS infection.
+A significant number of individuals with COVID-19 or the post-acute phase of COVID-19 exhibit symptoms of central nervous system (CNS) disordersThe rise in the number of patients with neurological sequelae underscores the importance of identifying the mechanisms of the CNS infection and the CNS regions mostly affected by neuroCOVID.
+The authors from the United Kingdom conducted this study to investigate whether a wild-type form of SARS-CoV-2 (Wuhan strain) and five variants of concern/interest, the Alpha, Beta, Delta, Eta, and Omicron, differently affect cells of the CNS and modulate CNS infection.

-The BBB and blood-CSF barrier are highly complex networks that protect the CNS parenchyma from harmful elements, including viruses.
+The blood-brain barrier (BBB) and blood-cerebrospinal fluid (CSF) barrier are highly complex networks that protect the CNS parenchyma from harmful elements, including viruses.
 Certain viruses can overcome these obstacles by infecting vascular endothelial cells.
 This facilitates the direct passage of viruses through these barriers to the CNS.
-It should be noted that certain CNS structures, such as the choroid plexus and the circumventricular organs including the hypothalamus, are not completely protected by the BBB and can serve as virus entry points. https://discovermednews.com/the-involvement-of-hypothalamic-circuits-in-sars-cov-2-infection-of-the-central-nervous-system/ The principal components of the BBB are microvascular endothelial cells, but, pericytes and astrocytes are the ultimate control of the barrier phenotype.
+It should be noted that certain CNS structures, such as the choroid plexus and the circumventricular organs, including the hypothalamus, are not completely protected by the BBB and can serve as virus entry points. https://discovermednews.com/the-involvement-of-hypothalamic-circuits-in-sars-cov-2-infection-of-the-central-nervous-system/ The principal components of the BBB are microvascular endothelial cells, but pericytes and astrocytes are the ultimate control of the barrier phenotype.
 Two host-cell factors are important for SARS-CoV-2 viral entry into many cell types: angiotensin-converting enzyme 2 (ACE2), which is bound by the SARS-CoV-2 spike (S) protein, and transmembrane protease, serine 2 (TMPRSS2), which cleaves the S-protein, allowing this binding to take place.

 About the Study and Results

-ACE2 receptors were expressed only by astrocytes and microglia, and to a lesser extent by endothelial cells, but pericytes did not express ACE2.
-As only the Omicron variant replicated in pericytes which did not express ACE2 receptors, it indicates that the virus utilizes an alternative receptor to enter those cells.
+ACE2 receptors were expressed only by astrocytes and microglia, and to a lesser extent by endothelial cells.
+Pericytes did not express ACE2.
+Since only the Omicron variant replicated in pericytes, which did not express ACE2 receptors, it indicates that the Omicron variant utilizes an alternative receptor to enter those cells.

 The serine protease TMPRSS2 was expressed in all cell types, although pericytes exhibited a lower expression level.
-Astrocytes, endothelial cells, pericytes, and microglia expressed CD147 and neuropilin-1 (NRP-1) which interacts with the SARS-CoV-2 S protein as a co-receptor for viral entry.
-According to the authors, ACE2, TMPRSS2, CD147, and NRP1 expression on astrocytes and microglia suggests a potential SARS-CoV-2 entry into those cells.
+Astrocytes, endothelial cells, pericytes, and microglia expressed CD147 and neuropilin-1 (NRP-1), which interacts with the SARS-CoV-2 S protein as a co-receptor for viral entry.
+According to the authors, the expression of ACE2, TMPRSS2, CD147, and NRP1 on astrocytes and microglia suggests a potential SARS-CoV-2 entry into those cells.

-The results further revealed that susceptibility and permissivity of brain cells to SARS-CoV-2 infection were dependent on the SARS-CoV-2 variant.
-The wild-type Wuhan strain, and the Alpha, Beta, Delta, and Omicron variants led to a productive infection of brain cells.
-The infections caused by the Alpha, Beta, Delta, and Omicron variants were more extensive than those caused by the wild-type Wuhan strain.
+The results further revealed that the susceptibility and permissivity of brain cells to SARS-CoV-2 infection were dependent on the SARS-CoV-2 variant.
+The wild-type Wuhan strain and the Alpha, Beta, Delta, and Omicron variants caused a productive infection of brain cells.
+Infections caused by the Alpha, Beta, Delta, and Omicron variants were more extensive than those caused by the wild-type Wuhan strain.

-The viability of pericytes was more affected by viruses, compared to the viability of other analyzed cells.
+The viability of pericytes, compared to other analyzed cells, was more affected by viruses.
 The Alpha and Beta variants were cytopathic only for pericytes.
 The Wuhan wild-type strain was cytopathic for pericytes and microglia.
+The Wuhan strain disrupted the endothelial barrier, inducing excessive and potentially lethal stress to those cells and decreasing microglial metabolic activity.
 The Omicron variant was cytopathic for pericytes and endothelial cells.
-The Wuhan strain disrupted the endothelial barrier, showing excessive and potentially lethal stress to those cells and decreased microglial metabolic activity.
 The Delta and Eta variants decreased the metabolic activity of astrocytes.

-All SARS-CoV-2 variants, except the Beta, altered the extracellular concentration of glutamate, the main excitatory neurotransmitter in the mammalian CNS.
-The Omicron decreased, whereas other variants increased extracellular concentration of glutamate ( the Delta continuously and the Wuhan wild-type, Alpha, Eta transiently).
+Importantly, all SARS-CoV-2 variants, except the Beta, altered the extracellular concentration of glutamate, the main excitatory neurotransmitter in the mammalian CNS.
+The Omicron decreased, whereas other variants increased the extracellular concentration of glutamate (Delta continuously and the Wuhan wild-type, Alpha, Eta transiently).

 In vitro BBB model